grahamstark/ScottishTaxBenefitModel.jl/docs/ima-2026/ima-proposal.typ

 == Objectives

-The report is ...
 We were tasked with modelling the entire set of taxes and benefits currently devolved to the Scottish Parliament, as well as hypothetical new taxes such as taxes on Wealth and local-authority level Proportional Property Taxes.

 == Research Questions